Mucky Foot Productions: History

 The company was founded in 1997 in Guildford, United Kingdom by three ex-Bullfrog developers: Mike Diskett, Fin McGechie and Guy Simmons.
 They intended to avoid the expansion and corporate atmosphere that had taken over at Bullfrog.
-Another ex-Bullfrog stalwart, Gary Carr, joined as the fourth director shortly afterwards.
+Another ex-Bullfrog stalwart, Gary Carr, joined as the fourth director shortly afterward.

 A worldwide publishing deal with the UK publisher Eidos was announced in October 1997.
 That announcement was also used to announce Mucky Foot's first game Urban Chaos.
-At this point the game was referred to by its earlier work in progress name of Dark City.
+At this point, the game was referred to by its earlier work in progress name of Dark City.

-Over their lifetime Mucky Foot went on to release two more titles: Startopia and Blade II.
+Over its lifetime, Mucky Foot went on to release two more titles: Startopia and Blade II.

 Despite high initial expectations, the company closed its doors in November 2003 due to a decline in both business and financial stability.
 This company closure saw six further games cease development while still only part produced like Bulletproof Monk, The Punisher, and Urban Chaos 2.

-In May 2017 Mucky Foot's Mike Diskett released the source code of Urban Chaos under the MIT license on GitHub.
+In May 2017, Mucky Foot's Mike Diskett released the source code of Urban Chaos under the MIT license on GitHub.